mgwilt/grpc-client-generator/README.md

 # gRPC Client Generator

-This tool simply takes proto files in ./src and generates client libraries for them.
+This tool simply takes proto files in ./src and generates client stubs for them.
 Hunting down and installing all of these dependencies got old fast.

 ## Client Output Languages